stormpath/stormpath-framework-spec/login.md

 ##  <a name="POST_Error_Handling"></a> POST Error Handling

-For both of these cases, if the error is from the Stormpath REST API, then send the `userMessage` property of that error.

 **For HTML responses:**

 For any errors, the response should be a 200 OK and the form should be